dizcza/hashcat-wpa-server/README.md

     dizcza/hashcat-wpa-server:intel-cpu
 ```

 That's all!
 Navigate to [localhost:9111](localhost:9111).
-The captured hasdshakes, user-defined wordlists and rules, and the SQL database will be stored in the `~/.hashcat/wpa-server` folder.
+The captured handshakes, user-defined wordlists and rules, and the SQL database will be stored in the `~/.hashcat/wpa-server` folder.

 #### Building the image locally